-- School type attended - Local authority area of school and home - IDACI score a measure of average deprivation for the area where the pupil lives or goes to school - Whether the pupil moved to the current school in the last two years
+- School type attended

+- Local authority area of school and home

+- Index of Deprivation as a Child Index (IDACI) score-a measure of average deprivation for the area where the pupil lives or goes to school

+• Whether the pupil moved to the current school in the past 2 years

-These variables were examined for each of the 11 years from pupils entering primary school up to end of KS4 (2004/2005 to 2014/15 academic years).
+These variables were examined for each of the 11 years from pupils entering primary school up to end of KS4 (2004/2005 to 2014/2015 academic years).
 Some values such as school attended or area of residence changed over time, notably when pupils moved to primary schools.
-Some, such as EAL or ethnicity, show the development over time of the official system of identification or of the pupils themselves.
+Some, such as English as an additional language (EAL) or ethnicity, show the development over time of the official system of identification or of the pupils themselves.

-New variables were created, usually by combining two variables or summarising changes over the school career.
-Apart from new variables flagging all missing data, the pupil and school-level variables derived from the data include:
+New variables were created, usually by combining two variables or summarizing changes over the school career.
+Apart from new variables flagging all missing data, the pupil- and school-level variables derived from the data include the following: